 You need to get a passport for your baby to travel abroad.
-This section covers the basic application steps and what you need to provide.
+This section covers the basic steps for application and what you need to provide.

-CHILD & BABY PASSPORTS UK: If you are wondering whether your baby need a passport to travel overseas, the simple answer is yes.
+BABY PASSPORT UK: If you are wondering whether your baby need a passport to travel overseas, the simple answer is yes.

-You cannot legally take your child abroad unless they have their own passport.
+You cannot 'legally' take your child overseas of the United Kingdom unless they have their own passport.

-Even though toddlers change size and develop new features over the first few years after birth, their individual passport will be valid for five years, as a rule.
+Toddlers change size, and develop new facial features, over the first few years from birth.
+Even so, an individual passport for a baby will be valid for five years, as a rule.

-The general advice is to apply for your baby's new passport at least two months in advance because the system may take a long time to process.
+The general advice is to apply for a baby passport at least two months in advance.
+The system can take a long time to process an application.

-The baby passport form is available online or at any Post Office branch offering the passport check and send service.
+You can get a baby passport form online or at any Post Office branch that offers the passport check and send service.

-You will need to print the baby passport form (or have it mailed to you) and the full steps for a baby passport application UK are available online at www.gov.uk.
+You will need to print out the baby passport form (or have it mailed to you).
+The full steps for a baby passport application UK are available online at GOV.UK.

-The rules about the professional signing the back of the photo means they also should sign the form confirming that they have known you for a minimum of two years.
-Accepted professionals include an accountant, journalist, dentist, teacher, police officers, or solicitors - for example.
+The rules about the professional signing the back of the photo mean they also should sign the form confirming that they have known you for a minimum of two years.
+Examples of accepted professionals include an accountant, journalist, dentist, teacher, police officers, or solicitors.

 The guidelines for photographs used in baby passports are clear.
-Your child or baby’s passport needs to show their face against a plain cream or plain light grey background so that the facial features are easily visible.
+Your child or baby passport needs to show their face against a plain cream or plain light grey background.
+Their facial features must be 'easily' visible.
 The rules allow your baby's mouth to be open and they can smile as much as they like.

 There is no particular requirement for the eyes to be facing into the camera lens.
 Of course, these rules are very different from passport photos for adults and older children.

-Tip for Getting a Baby Passport: Try to capture a picture of your baby while he is sleeping if he is younger than one year because it is not required that his eyes are open.
+Tip for Getting a Baby Passport: Try to capture a picture of your baby while he is sleeping if he is younger than one.
+There is no requirement for their eyes to be open.

-A professional high-street photographer or local pharmacy is a good alternative using a plain white sheet or beanbag for his photographic moment of stardom.
+A professional high-street photographer or local pharmacy is a good alternative.
+They will often use a plain white sheet or beanbag for a baby's photographic moment of stardom.